Tag Archives: cracked tyres

 Cracked Tyres-Ozone

-Ever seen old tires, the rubber in them dried and deeply Cracked Tyres-Ozone?
+Ever seen old tyres, the rubber in them dried and deeply Cracked Tyres-Ozone?
 They were ripped apart not by the road, but by a greenhouse gas.

 This is an excellent article.
 As a result, it highlights the risks that ozone poses to the deterioration of your tyres.

 Caravan and trailer tyres are also severely affected.
-As a result of the cracked tyre syndrome because the tyres are exposed to the elements, over a period of time.
+As a result of the cracked tyre syndrome, the tyres are exposed to the elements over a period of time.
 Many tyre dealers will tell you about the farmer who came in with a couple of tyres.
 He had left it outside to be fitted onto some loose wheels.

 Cracked Tyres-Ozone